ADITYABHNDARI/CovidTracker/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-##It is mandatory to have an internet connection during the execution of the program
+## It is mandatory to have an internet connection during the execution of the program ❗❗ 💯